MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ## Considerations for the EDA platform

-EDA is a common preliminary function that's performed by data scientists before modeling or statistical analysis.
+EDA is a common preliminary function that data scientists perform before modeling or statistical analysis.
 It can therefore be considered a development phase, which means that targets for reliability and performance might be significantly lower than those for production resources and that maintaining productivity is the more important factor.

 This section provides guidance on capabilities to consider when you select an EDA platform solution.